CtrlK

 Completeness

-Clearly answers both 'what' (set up self-hosted Inngest on macOS as a durable background task manager, from Docker to k8s) and 'when' with an explicit 'Use when:' clause listing multiple trigger scenarios.
+Clearly answers both 'what' (set up self-hosted Inngest on macOS as a durable background task manager, from Docker to k8s) and 'when' (explicit 'Use when:' clause with multiple trigger phrases).
+Both are well-articulated.

 3 / 3